Georgeyhub/DSA-PROJECT/README.md

 ### Key data cleaning steps were taken to ensure accuracy:
  • Employees with missing salary data (no longer with the company) were excluded.

  • Rows with missing department names were removed.

  • Missing gender values were standardized to “Undisclosed” to maintain inclusiveness.

 Through visual exploration using Power BI, the analysis revealed:

  • A noticeable gender imbalance across departments and regions, with some units entirely male-dominated.

  • Signs of gender related performance rating gaps, which may point to unconscious bias in evaluations.

  • A clear gender pay gap, particularly within certain departments such as Engineering and Procurement.

- • Several employees are earning below the $90,000 minimum salary recently mandated by regulation especially concentrated in Region C.
+ • Several employees are earning below the $90,000 minimum salary recently mandated by regulation.

  • Bonus payments, while linked to performance ratings, do not always reflect actual employee performance, requiring policy review.

 Using intuitive charts, filters, and interactive visuals with no advanced formulas or DAX the report distills critical insights for management action.

 Recommendations include:

  • Auditing and correcting the gender pay gap across departments.

  • Ensuring all salaries comply with the $90,000 minimum threshold.

  • Ensure bonus allocation more transparently with employee performance.

  • Improve recruitment and development strategies to accomodate gender balance.